Anti-Hazing PolicyOur Resolution Against Hazing

 Support at the Highest Level

-Lambda Theta Phi firmly supports a non-hazing approach to membership intake.
-The Fraternity actively works to train its members about hazing, its effects, how to identify it, and how to speak out if necessary.
+Lambda Theta Phi firmly supports a non-hazing approach to membership induction.
+The Fraternity actively works to educate its members about hazing, its effects, how to identify it, and how to speak out if necessary.
 Lambda Theta Phi makes use of resources from hazingprevention.org.

 Resources to Report